rocky-linux/documentation/docs/guides/migrate2rocky.md

 ## Prepare your server

-Then, you'll need to grab the actual script file from the repository.
+You'll need to grab the actual script file from the repository.
 This can be done in a number of ways.

 ### The manual way